-Field Description Extended Archiver Extended Archiver is a troubleshooting tool that enables you to extended period of time.
-Before using it, contact your authorize Wireless representative to discuss the problem.
-To start the process: Click Extended Archiver.
-Select the following options, as advised by Sierra Wireless The number of times to run the archiver (1-25; default The interval between runs (30 minutes, 1 hour, 1.5 hour hours, 3.5 hours, 4 hours, 4.5 hours, 5 hours, 5.5 hour default is 1.5 hours) d AirLink reseller or Sierra :: is 16) irs, 2 hours, 2.5 hours, 3 Extended Archiver Close Number of times to run the Archiver: 16 🔻 Time interval between each run: 1.5 Hours ▼ Start Save Archive Click Start.
+Field Description Extended Archiver Extended Archiver is a troubleshooting tool that enables you to collect logs covering an extended period of time.
+Before using it, contact your authorized AirLink reseller or Sierra Wireless representative to discuss the problem.
+To start the process: 1.
+Click Extended Archiver.
+2. Select the following options, as advised by Sierra Wireless: • The number of times to run the archiver (1-25; default is 16) • The interval between runs (30 minutes, 1 hour, 1.5 hours, 2 hours, 2.5 hours, 3 hours, 3.5 hours, 4 hours, 4.5 hours, 5 hours, 5.5 hours, 6 hours, or 6.5 hours; default is 1.5 hours) Extended Archiver Close Number of times to run the Archiver: Time interval between each run: 1.5 Hours ▼ Start Save Archive 3.
+Click Start.
 The Extended Archiver saves the current set of logs.
-It wait and then collects another set of logs, which are saved to th continues for the number of times the Archiver is configure At any time, you can click Save Archive.
-The logs collected the process continues. ne same file.
-This process d to run.
-Extended Archiver Close Number of times to run the Archiver: 16 💌 Time interval between each run: 1.5 Hours 🔻 Extended Archiver is in progress Stop Save Archive 4.
-Once the process is complete, click Save Archive, save the extension .tgz) to your computer, and email it to your supp .
+It waits for the configured interva and then collects another set of logs, which are saved to the same file.
+This process continues for the number of times the Archiver is configured to run.
+At any time, you can click Save Archive.
+The logs collected to that point are saved and the process continues.
+Extended Archiver Close Number of times to run the Archiver: Time interval between each run: Extended Archiver is in progress Stop Save Archive Once the process is complete, click Save Archive, save the tarred gzip file (file extension .tgz) to your computer, and email it to your support contact.
 Stopping and Restarting the Extended Archiver After you click the Start button, it changes to Stop.
-To stop the process: 1.
-Click Save Archive if you want to save the logs already col lected.
+To stop the process: Click Save Archive if you want to save the logs already collected.
 Click Stop.
 Logs not already saved will be lost.
-If desired, y and restart the process. ou can change the settings Note: The Extended Archiver settings and the collected logs per the reboot is complete, the process resumes. ersist over reboots.
-Once Diagnostic shell access When enabled, this field allows Sierra Wireless Tech Support p the diagnostic shell on your router.
-It should be left at the defau Wireless TechSupport asks you to change it.
+If desired, you can change the settings and restart the process.
+Note: The Extended Archiver settings and the collected logs persist over reboots.
+Once the reboot is complete, the process resumes.
+Diagnostic shell access When enabled, this field allows Sierra Wireless Tech Support personnel to locally access the diagnostic shell on your router.
+It should be left at the default setting unless Sierra Wireless TechSupport asks you to change it.